This post is sponsored by MyBite Vitamins, whose mission is to help your body, mind and taste buds feel healthy and happy.

 As a busy mom, you probably can’t escape to a remote island vacation for self-care.
-But you can do things like eating foods with vitamin C, getting enough exercise and even trying essential oils.
-We’ve put together a list of simple ways you can keep yourself healthy and, hopefully, even find your own slice of paradise in every day.
+But you can integrate healthy habits like eating foods with vitamin C, getting enough exercise and even trying essential oils.
+We’ve put together a list of simple ways you can keep yourself healthy and, hopefully, even find your own slice of paradise every day.
 Read on to see them all.

 1. Exercise.
 Even if an hour-long cardio workout isn’t your jam, a 20-minute weights session, a walk with a fellow mom, or some jumping jacks while watching Netflix are all ways to squeeze in time to exercise daily for better all-around health.
 Check out these easy fitness hacks that busy moms swear by.

 2. Get your daily dose of vitamin C. We all know moms don’t have time to get sick!
 Try 15 of the best vitamin C recipes to stave off colds and keep you in tip-top shape.